Exploring map data

 - To remove the filter on the map, click Clear Filter.

-The map shows the time that the data was last updated.
+The Data Last Updated Field in the map shows the time that the data was last updated.
 If you want to update the data in the map, click Refresh Data.
 The saved question is asked of the endpoints again to populate the map.
-To view the results of the saved question that is used to generate the map, click Interact .
+To view the results of the saved question that is used to generate the map, click View Tanium Question Information .